 If someone “thinks the sun comes up just to hear him crow” then they’re likely far too sure of themselves.
 In other words, this is a phrase to describe someone who has an inflated ego and a seriously high self image or someone who really needs to be put in their place.

 “I plumb forgot.”

 Anytime someone uses the word “plumb” in an expression, including “I plumb forgot,” it means absolutely, entirely, or something of that sort.
 The word “plumb” is used to exaggerate an ordinary expression.
 If you plumb forgot, there was likely no chance of you remembering in the first place.

 “She could start an argument in an empty house.”

 An empty house doesn’t usually have many talking points, considering it’s likely to have next to nothing in it.
-So, someone who can start an argument in an empty house is probably capable to fighting about almost anything.
+So, someone who can start an argument in an empty house is probably capable of fighting about almost anything.